ScornMandark/Cosmos-TNG-Mod/README.md

 * Run Cosmos as usual!

 # Current mod status
 NOTE: due to the way Cosmos mission scripts are created, currently all races and ship types hard coded into the scripts themselves.
 I'll eventually create a TNG mission suite that breaks away from this, but for now we need to directly replace the ship types called in the scripts.

 * Audio SFX and BGM are updated
 * Fonts updated
 * 6 Starfleet ship classes available:
-  * California class
+  - California class
-  * Excelsior Refit class
+  - Excelsior Refit class
-  * Ambassador class
+  - Ambassador class
-  * Galaxy class
+  - Galaxy class
-  * Akira class
+  - Akira class
-  * Sovereign class
+  - Sovereign class
 * Currently more or less balanced to stock Cosmos ship shield and hull strengths.

-* USFP populated by Federation assets!
+* USFP partially populated by Federation assets!
-  * DS9 replaces Industrial Starbase
+  - DS9 replaces Industrial Starbase

-* Kraliens now populated by Kazon!
+* Pirates populated by Orions!
-  * Raider class replaces Cruiser
-  * Cruiser class replaces Battleship
-  * Carrier class replaces Dreadnought
+  - Interceptor replaces Fighter
+  - Corvette replaces Longbow
+  - Brigand replaces Strongbow
+  - Corsair replaces Brigatine

 * Ximni partially populated by Klingons!